-AdonisJS comes with a fully fledged authentication system to authenticate the users of your application using traditional sessions, JWT tokens or API tokens.
+AdonisJS comes with a fully fledged authentication system to authenticate the users of your application using traditional sessions, Basic Authentication or API tokens.
 In this guide, we will cover the fundamentals of authentication in AdonisJS.

 How Authentication works in AdonisJS?